 From almost the moment she was born, little Evelyn showed signs she was facing health issues.
-Her weight was dropping and she had spent her first five days in the neonatal intensive care unit at Tampa General Hospital.
+Her weight was dropping and she had spent her first five days in the neonatal intensive care unit at a Tampa hospital.

 “I found out I was a carrier for cystic fibrosis during the pregnancy,” Carolann, Evelyn’s mom, recalls.
 But Carolann already had a healthy son, so she wasn’t very alarmed.
 She didn’t know anything about cystic fibrosis (CF) anyway.